Partial Inferior Pubectomy in the Delayed Repair of Pelvic Fracture Urethral Injury: Adopting a Bone-nibbling Technique

-1 Department of Surgery, College of Medicine, University of Nigeria Enugu Campus
+1. Department of Surgery, College of Medicine, University of Nigeria, Enugu Campus, Enugu, Nigeria

-2 Department of Surgery, University of Nigeria Teaching Hospital, Ituku-Ozalla, PMB 01129
+2. Department of Surgery, University of Nigeria Teaching Hospital, Ituku-Ozalla, PMB 01129, Enugu, Nigeria

-Background: Deployment of wedge inferior pubectomy could be challenging to many urethral surgeons.
-Objectives: To introduce bone-nibbling technique in accomplishing partial inferior pubectomy (PIP) in a resource-poor setting.
-And to report medium- to long-term outcome of using the technique.
-Methods: Five patients (mean age: 38.8years) who presented, over a period of 30 months, with posterior urethral fibrosis from pelvic fracture urethral injury (PFUI) were recruited.
-One had failed previous attempt at posterior urethral reconstruction elsewhere.
-The length of urethral defect was from 2 – 4cm.
-Bone-nibbling technique used in deploying partial inferior pubectomy for delayed repair of PFUI in these patients is described.
-In addition, the outcomes in the medium to long term of surgical procedures done with this technique are presented.
-Results: Immediate post-op complications in all were essentially Clavien–Dindo grade I. Peak flowrate assessed 12weeks post-op was between 20ml/s and 23ml/s (mean: 21ml/s).
-The longest duration of follow-up was 34months and all patients were voiding satisfactorily.
-Conclusions: Satisfactory and durable outcome can be obtained from nibbling off bits of bone from inferior margin of pubic bone in accomplishing PIP.
-This is of interest to lower urinary tract reconstructive surgeons who have concerns with chiseling-out wedge of inferior pubis.
+Background: The use of wedge inferior pubectomy can be challenging to many urethral surgeons.
+Our objective was to introduce a bone-nibbling technique to accomplish a partial inferior pubectomy (PIP) in a resource-poor setting, and to report the medium- to long-term outcome of using the technique.
+Methods: Five patients were recruited (mean age: 38.8 years) who presented, over a 30-month period, with posterior urethral fibrosis from a pelvic fracture urethral injury (PFUI).
+One had failed a previous attempt at posterior urethral reconstruction elsewhere.
+The length of urethral defect was from 2 to 4 cm.
+We describe a bone-nibbling technique used to carry out PIP for the delayed repair of PFUI in these patients.
+The outcomes in the medium to long term of surgical procedures done with this technique are presented.
+Results: Immediate postoperative complications in all were essentially a Clavien–Dindo grade I. Peak flow rate assessed 12 weeks’ post operation was between 20 mL/s and 23 mL/s (mean: 21 mL/s).
+The longest duration of follow-up was 34 months, and all patients were voiding satisfactorily.
+Conclusions: A satisfactory and durable outcome can be obtained from nibbling at the bone from the inferior margin of the pubic bone to achieve PIP.
+This is of interest to lower urinary tract reconstructive surgeons who have concerns with chiseling-out wedge of the inferior pubis.

 Conflicts of Interest: None